How to Prevent Your Air Purifier From Smelling Bad

 Air Purifier Smells Like Plastic

 An air purifier that emits a smell like plastic is another indication of trouble.
-This typically happens because there’s some build-up inside the machine, and it’s unable to draw in as much air as it would normally be, which causes additional stress on its internal parts (like fans or motors).
+This typically happens because there’s some build-up inside the machine, and it’s unable to draw in as much air as it would normally.
+This causes additional stress on its internal parts (like fans or motors).

 The Filter Is Dirty